-It may be advisable to speak with a financial professional to determine whether permanent life insurance can help meet your financial goals, and explore alternatives.
+Again, it is wise to consult a financial professional to determine whether permanent life insurance can help meet your financial goals and to explore alternatives.

-Grandparents can also set up an irrevocable trust with college tuition money and name their grandchild as the beneficiary.
+Wealthy grandparents can also potentially set up an irrevocable trust with college tuition money and name their grandchild as the beneficiary.
 (The child’s parent would generally be named the trustee if he or she is still a minor).

-In doing so, the assets are permanently removed from the grandparent’s estate, which reduces the tax implications to their future heirs, and disregarded for Medicaid eligibility purposes, as long as the transfer is made at least 60 months (5 years) before the grandparent needs the program, said Lang.
+In doing so, the assets are permanently removed from the grandparent’s estate, which reduces the tax implications to their future heirs, and is disregarded for Medicaid eligibility purposes, as long as the transfer is made at least 60 months (5 years) before the grandparent needs the program.

 (Any money transferred to the trust within the last five years would be subject to the “look back rule,” which may disqualify the donor from Medicaid eligibility for a period of time).